dalmat36/EducationRepo/docker.md

-# Docker Education
+# Docker in Action Notes

-## Basic Docker operations and commands:
+## Chapter 1: Running sofware in containers:

 ### Create detached and interactive containers